 A premium rewards card with a variety of enticing perks to suit big spenders and frequent fliers.

-If you use your credit card heavily but don’t carry a balance from month to month, Amex’s Preferred Rewards Gold Card can offer meaningful benefits including airport lounge access and reward points by the truckload.
+There’s no getting away from it: a gold Amex is quite a statement.
+In the Finder offices we call this one the “Am-Flex”.
+If you use your credit card heavily but don’t carry a balance from month to month, Amex’s Preferred Rewards Gold Card really can offer meaningful benefits – including airport lounge access and reward points by the truckload.

 Doing its job: 5/5

 per £1 spent

 Earn 2 points